By Deeyoung MaLinkedInWebsiteApril 17, 20267 min readPayroll & TipsReviewed July 17, 2026

-How to Split Tips Fairly Among Restaurant Staff
+How to Split Tips Fairly in Restaurants

 Tip fights rarely start with the numbers.
 They start because different people heard different explanations for how the pool works.
 A server, a runner, and a dishwasher walk into the same shift with three different ideas about who gets what.
 By the time they're comparing envelopes at close, the math doesn't matter anymore — trust is already gone.